308 St. Clair Street,

 Styles: Streamline Moderne

-The Grand Theatre was one of five theaters that operated in historic downtown Frankfort, Kentucky, between the mid 1800’s and the 1970’s,and it is the only one still existing with its theater configuration intact.
-The larger and more elegant Capitol Theatre was torn down in the 1970’s and the other three theaters were permanently converted into office space.
-The Grand was originally built in 1911 as a small (135 seat) vaudeville house.
-Silent movies were also shown, and in the late 1920’s, the theater was wired for “talkies”.
+The Grand Theatre was one of five theatres that operated in historic downtown Frankfort, Kentucky, between the mid-1800’s and the 1970’s, and it is the only one still existing with its theatre configuration intact.
+The larger and more elegant Capitol Theatre was torn down in the 1970’s and the other three theatres were permanently converted into office space.
+The Grand Theatre was originally built in 1911 as a small (135 seat) vaudeville house.
+Silent movies were also shown, and in the late-1920’s, the theatre was wired for “talkies”.

-In 1940, the Grand went through a significant transformation.
-A new 600 seat theater was added to the back of the original theater which became the entrance and.
-The renovation was done moderne style, popular at the time, and the Grand Theatre was operated as a movie theater by Chakeres until it closed in 1966.
-Since closing, the property has been used for a variety of commercial purposes, the most recent being real estate offices and an auction center.
+In 1940, the Grand Theatre went through a significant transformation and reopened on July 17, 1941 with Priscilla Lane in “Million Dollar Baby” & Robert Livingstone in “Lone Star Raiders”.
+A new 600 seat theatre was added to the back of the original theatre which became the entrance and the renovation was done in a Streamline Moderne style, popular at the time.
+The Grand Theatre was operated as a movie theater by Chakeres Theaters Inc. until it closed in 1963.
+From 1965 the property has been used for a variety of commercial purposes, the most recent being real estate offices and an auction center.

 Just login to your account and subscribe to this theater.